fpsvogel/fpsvogel.com/src/_posts/2022-01-30-how-to-find-ruby-rails-job.md

 - I stayed away from internships, contracts, and other temporary or low-pay arrangements.
 - I stayed away from tiny startups where I would be the only developer—that's not a junior role.
-- I stayed away from positions that involved other backend frameworks besides Rails.
-I'd like to stick to Ruby, at least on the backend, because that's what I most enjoy.
+- I stayed away from positions that involved other back-end frameworks besides Rails.
+I'd like to stick to Ruby, at least on the back end, because that's what I most enjoy.

 So yes, I looked for a junior position and I'm proud of it!